MileHacker Logo

 • Sunburn and Dehydration: The tropical sun is intense.
 Apply high-SPF sunscreen frequently.
 Drink plenty of bottled water.

-• Traveler'stomach Upset: Be wary of street food.
+• Traveler'stomach Upset: Be cautious with street food.
 Confirm food is hot and cooked thoroughly.
 Wash hands often.

 1